Vailoatai, American Samoa

 Vailoatai is a village in southwestern Tutuila, the main island of American Samoa.
 It is located on the eastern end of Leone Bay.
-The village is known for its beautiful malae (ceremonial village-green) nested along the island's rugged southern coast, lined by the fale tali mālō (guest houses) of its village chiefs.
+The village is known for its beautiful malae (ceremonial village-green), nested along the island's rugged southern coast and lined by the fale tali mālō (guest houses) of its village chiefs.

 The original name of the village was Tuāulu.
-In 1926, Tuāulu and another village within the district, named Vailoa, combined to form the Vailoa-tai village.
-Although the village is officially named Vailoatai according to the American Samoa Constitution, "Vailoa-tai" really only refers to the area of village towards the sea [the suffix "tai" meaning "the side towards the sea or seaside"].
-Other areas of the village include Vailoa-uta [the suffix "uta" meaning "the side side towards the land or inland"] and Falīlī.
-Together, the village as a whole is traditionally or still commonly referred to as Vailoa.
+In 1926, Tuāulu and another village called Vailoa, combined to form the Vailoa-tai village.
+Although the village is officially named Vailoatai according to the American Samoa Constitution, "Vailoa-tai" really only refers to the area of village towards the sea ["tai" - the side towards the sea or seaside].
+Other areas of the village include Vailoa-uta ["uta"- the side towards the land or inland] and Falīlī.
+Together, the village as a whole is commonly referred to as Vailoa.